-The Dowerin LEMC meets quarterly, generally on the third Wednesday of every February, April, August and October.
+The Dowerin LEMC meets quarterly, generally on the first Monday of every March, May, July and October.

 LEMC Role Description of Responsibilities LEMC Chair Provide leadership and support to the LEMC to ensure effective meetings and high levels of emergency management planning and preparedness for the local government district is undertaken.
 LEMC Executive Officer Provide executive support to the LEMC by providing secretariat support including: Meeting agenda; Minutes and action lists; Correspondence; Maintain committee membership contact register.
-Coordinate the development and submission of committee documents in accordance with legislative and policy requirements including: Annual Report; Annual Business Plan; Maintain Local Emergency Management Arrangements advice to the Chair and committee as required and participate as a member of sub-committees and working groups as required.
+Coordinate the development and submission of committee documents in accordance with legislative and policy requirements including: Annual Report; Annual Business Plan; Maintain Local Emergency Management Arrangements.
+Facilitate the provision of relevant emergency management advice to the Chair and committee as required and participate as a member of subcommittees and working groups as required.